jroland01/uservalue-website/app/contents/services/en/service3.md

 ---
 We systematically validate your interface's usability and efficiency, and we train you to implement a human-centred approach.

-* Usability review
+* Usability reviews

-* Persuasion, Emotion, Trust review
+* Persuasion, Emotion, Trust reviews

+* UX Training

-* UX Training, Certification (UXQB®)
+* UX Certification training (UXQB®)